camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-definition/get-query.html.md

 Result
 --------------

-A json array of case definition objects.
+A JSON array of case definition objects.
 Each case definition object has the following properties:

 <table class="table table-striped">